santosh/bookstore-api/README.md

 ## Development

-As per dependency, _mgo needs 3.x version of mongod_ installed.
+As per dependency, currently used version of _mgo needs 3.x version of mongod_ installed.
 This is likely to be updated as 4.x matures.

  - [ ] Add unittest.